guardian/mobile-apps-article-templates/README.md

 }
 ```

-Next time you build the app it will use the currently checked-out branch of `mobile-apps-article-templates`
+Next time you build the app it will use the currently checked-out branch of `mobile-apps-article-templates` as part of a _Run Script_ build phase using `build-post.sh`.

 ### Building locally Android
 * Checkout the branch you are developing against